 Writers should not expect to just solely focus on their works.
 You have to give attention to other writers and their writing as well.
-If you are here to read this, thank you, for giving attention to my writing and I hope to do so with yours.
-That is what I am talking about.
+If you are here to read this, thank you, for giving attention to my writing.
 One of the biggest lessons given to writers is to self-teach yourself and READ!
 I want to add to that: READ and SHARE.

 There are many more than you out here who are looking for creative bonds, fortification collaboration and moral support.
 Although it appears solitary, writing is a collaboration at all times.
 It is an exchange.
 Normally, when people write just to get out feelings, it is called a journal or diary.
 However, anything a writer would like to share needs readers.
 It is perhaps unfair, and certainly more difficult, to expect people to read your work if you do not read any one else’s.
 And, even if you are so busy writing your own work it is hard to read others’, you can also be a champion for other writers.